 The district governing board has adopted cleaning standards for all schools in the district.
 All schools are on a regular cleaning schedule.
 Each classroom is swept or vacuumed and the trash emptied.
 The cafeteria and all restrooms are cleaned daily.
-Grounds are groomed on a rotating basis, with trash, lawn, and plumbing issues addressed daily.
+Grounds are groomed on a rotating basis, with trash, lawn, and plumbing issues addressed daily through the work order system.